alibahrami633/Burger/README.md

 ## How to Use
 <hr/>
     <p>
-        The user entry can simply click on the main button in the middle of the page and will be redirected to "Add Note" page.
-Then they can add new note, remove or review the existing note from the list on the left side of the page.
+        The user can simply add a new burger name into the text input and eat it using devoure button in front of the new burger's name.
     </p>
 <hr/>
 <br>